0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 ## How fast is Pathbyter?

 Pathbyter, as it says in the intro blurb, is wicked fast.
-To generate test data that would allow me to compare Pathbyter's encryption performacnce to 'real' ransomware in the wild, [I used research courtesy of Splunk.](https://www.splunk.com/en_us/blog/security/gone-in-52-seconds-and-42-minutes-a-comparative-analysis-of-ransomware-encryption-speed.html)
+To generate test data that would allow me to compare Pathbyter's encryption performance to 'real' ransomware in the wild, [I used research courtesy of Splunk.](https://www.splunk.com/en_us/blog/security/gone-in-52-seconds-and-42-minutes-a-comparative-analysis-of-ransomware-encryption-speed.html)

 **Splunk**:
 >We tested every sample across all four host profiles, which amounted to 400 different ransomware runs (10 families x 10 samples per family x 4 profiles).
 In order to measure the encryption speed, we gathered 98,561 test files (pdf, doc, xls, etc.) from a public file corpus, totaling 53GB.